APONVIE as the Foundation of a Multimodal Regimen for Patients at Medium-to-High Risk of Postoperative Nausea and Vomiting (PONV)

 View study

 In a sequential, open-label, matched case control study, 24 patients underwent total knee arthroplasty with extended-release epidural morphine.
 One group of patients received ondansetron and dexamethasone, combined with either metoclopramide, diphenhydramine, or prochlorperazine, while the other received only oral aprepitant preoperatively.
-Incidence of PONV was then compared between the two groups.
+Incidence of PONV was then compared between the 2 groups.
 In this study, patients were considered positive for PONV if they reported any incidence of nausea or vomiting.
-Aprepitant used as a single agent significantly reduced the incidence of PONV compared to a multimodal antiemetic regimen (P = .039 ).
+Aprepitant used as a single agent significantly reduced the incidence of PONV compared to a multimodal antiemetic regimen (P = .039).

 View studyUnderstand the value of APONVIE »